LemonTreeStudio/Sample_ShapeCache_HTML5/README.md

 TestBox2d/src/GameField.js method:createBodyAndSprite:function (position) - example how to use Shape Cashe

-We created this class for Ludum Dare 24 for owr game "Cow" - http://www.ludumdare.com/compo/ludum-dare-24/?action=preview&uid=16595
+We created this class for Ludum Dare 24 for our game "Cow" - http://www.ludumdare.com/compo/ludum-dare-24/?action=preview&uid=16595